geological-survey-of-queensland/share-data-with-gsq/s3-to-s3-outgoing.md

 ## Step1: Send an email to GSQ with your request

 1. Send an email to GSQOpenData@resources.qld.gov.au with the following information:
     a.
-You contact details (or details of the represntative we should contact at your organisation)
+You contact details (or details of the represntative we should contact at your organisation).
     b.
-What data you want to transfer
+What data you want to transfer.
     c.
-Your AWS ARN number (click [here](https://github.com/geological-survey-of-queensland/share-data-with-gsq/blob/Update/model/get-acct-num.png) for reference on this)
+Your AWS ARN number (click [here](https://github.com/geological-survey-of-queensland/share-data-with-gsq/blob/Update/model/get-acct-num.png) for reference on this).
     d.
 Your *destination* bucket region (e.g. ap-southeast-2).
     e.
 Your *destination* bucket name.